-Bibbulmun Track - Conspicuous Cliff to Rame Head Campsite is a 4.8 mile moderately trafficked out and back trail that features beautiful wild flowers and is rated as moderate.
+Bibbulmun Track: Conspicuous Cliff to Rame Head Campsite is a 4.8 mile moderately trafficked out and back trail located near the city of Nornalup that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 The Bibbulmun Track is one of the world's great long distance walk trails, stretching 1000km from Kalamunda on the outskirts of Perth, to the historic town of Albany on the south coast.
 This walk from Conspicuous Cliffs to the Rame Head campsite provides a taste of unspoiled coastline.
 Much of the coastline around Walpole is gorgeously rugged, but difficult to get to.
 Conspicuous Beach is one of the few beaches in the area accessible to two-wheel-drive vehicles.
 As an example of WA's wild and isolated coastal splendour it is hard to beat.
 This section offers two whale watching lookouts before traversing a beach section.
 The track then climbs steeply to Conspicuous Cliffs for spectacular views over the Southern Ocean then descends through coastal heath.
 Keep an eye open for tiny wrens and other small birds en route to Rame Head camp site.
 The Bibbulmun Track offers a wide range of experiences, from a gentle stroll to enjoy the peace and beauty of the natural environment, to an epic eight week adventure camping out at the 49 campsites and enjoying the hospitality of nine communities along the way.
 Those that walk every step of the way can be registered as end-to-enders.